-- SHALL be capable of receiving and applying the automatic dilution specification (factor or type of dilution) provided by the Analyzer Manager along with an AWOS transfer; - SHALL be capable of providing the actual dilution (factor or type of dilution) that was applied for the run of a test, along with the result transfer.
+- 895 When supporting this option, the Analyzer: - SHALL be capable of receiving and applying the automatic dilution specification (factor or type of dilution) provided by the Analyzer Manager along with an AWOS transfer;

-The Analyzer Manager SHOULD send automatic dilution specification only when the Analyzer supports this option.
+- SHALL be capable of providing the actual dilution (factor or type of dilution) that was applied for the run of a test, along with the result transfer. - 900 The Analyzer Manager SHOULD send automatic dilution specification only when the Analyzer supports this option.